 Aug.
 19, 1957 - The New York Giants Board of Directors voted to move the team to San Francisco in 1958.

 Aug.
-19, 1960 - The Soviet Union launched the satellite Sputnik 5 into Earth orbit, with 2 dogs (Belka and Strelka), 40 mice, 2 rats, and a variety of plants.
+19, 1960 - The Soviet Union launched the satellite Sputnik 5 into Earth orbit, with two dogs (Belka and Strelka), 40 mice, two rats and a variety of plants.
 They became the first living organisms to safely return from space.

 Aug.
 19, 1964 - The first American tour by the Beatles began in San Francisco, Calif.
 The tour would cover 26 cities.